lbrios/essex-service-design-toolkit/docs/documentation/core/content/url-guidelines.md

 URLs should:

 * be simple, clear and easy to read
-* use lower case letetrs only
+* use lower case letters only
 * use dashes to separate words
 * be SEO friendly - this means they should contain keywords so they rank highly in search engines